 Yelp/ Kent A.

 Wood Stone has been bringing top notch pizza to South Fayetteville’s Mill District since summer 2014.
-Owners Clayton Suttle and Jerrmy Gawthorp are crafting some unique and high-quality pizzas made with impeccably sourced ingredients (local when possible) and firing them in a custom-built wood burning oven.
-Standouts include the Bloomington (caramelized onion and rosemary marmalade, gorgonzola, housemade Italian sausage, and rosemary); Late Harvest (local butternut squash puree, uncured ham, bacon, housemade ricotta, sage, parmesan, roasted Brussels sprouts, and honey gastrique); and the Carolina (smoked local pork, mustard barbecue sauce, asiago cream sauce, roasted red onion, cabbage slaw).
+Owners Clayton Suttle and Jerrmy Gawthorp are crafting some unique and high-quality pizzas made with impeccably sourced ingredients (local when possible) and firing them in a custom-built wood-burning oven.
+Standouts include the Bloomington (caramelized onion and rosemary marmalade, gorgonzola, housemade Italian sausage, and rosemary) and the Late Harvest (local butternut squash puree, uncured ham, bacon, housemade ricotta, sage, parmesan, roasted Brussels sprouts, and honey gastrique).
 Dip the “bones” in your choice of five sauces, and wash it down with a local beer.

 Photo by Travis I. via Yelp

 It shouldn’t be surprising that Frasca, one of America’s best restaurants, launched an offshoot that serves some of America’s best pizza.
-The pizzeria offers 11 “Classics,” (seven red, four white), but you’re probably going to want to build your own from a selection of more than 25 toppings including eggplant, Calabrian chiles, corn, smoked mozzarella, pork meatballs, and prosciutto.
+The pizzeria offers 12 “Classics,” (eight red, four white), but you’re probably going to want to build your own from a selection of more than 25 toppings including eggplant, Calabrian chiles, corn, smoked mozzarella, pork meatballs, and prosciutto.